aurora9721/archive_project/archive.md

 What is the intention behind each transcoding?
 What media do you feel like working in atm?
 *************
 > **Feedback 20/04/2020:** *with Martijn*
+The tool should be a transcoding and represent the board game
+Originally, it was a tool that should produce a transcoding
+What digital transcoding do you want to make?
+In 2 weeks have a rough version/prototype of the game/tool
 *************
 [Back to Table of Contents](#table-of-contents)
 *************